nextcloud/documentation/developer_manual/app/templates.rst

 Twig Templates (recommended)
 ----------------------------
 ownCloud templates do a bad job at preventing `XSS <http://en.wikipedia.org/wiki/Cross-site_scripting>`_.
-Therefore the apptemplate comes with a second option: the `Twig Templating Language <http://twig.sensiolabs.org/>`_.
+Therefore the App Framework comes with a second option: the `Twig Templating Language <http://twig.sensiolabs.org/>`_.

 Twig Templates are enabled by using the Twig Middleware.
 If a Twig template directory is set in the :file:`dependencyinjection/dicontainer.php`, the middleware gets loaded automatically.
 If no directory is set, theres no additional overhead.